Quantum dot thermal machines -- a guide to engineering: Introduction

 \section{Introduction}

-Quantum thermal machines, heat engines and refrigerators, have been a focus of intense research in the past decades, both as a means of gleaning insight into thermodynamics in the quantum regime \cite{Campbell2025}, and for practical applications.
-Miniaturisation has been a central theme in contemporary technological development, and compact and efficient sources of power and cooling has become an essential requirement for the development of quantum technologies.
+Quantum thermal machines, heat engines and refrigerators, have been the focus of intense research in the past decades, both as a means of gleaning insight into thermodynamics in the quantum regime \cite{Campbell2025}, and for practical applications.
+Miniaturisation is a central theme in contemporary technological development, and compact and efficient sources of power and cooling have become an essential requirement for the development of quantum technologies.

-From a practical viewpoint, out of the wide variety of theoretical configurations of quantum thermal machines \cite{Cangemi2024}, and systems in which they have been realised \cite{Myers2022}: from lasers and solar cells, to superconducting circuits \cite{aamir2025thermally}, qubits, levitated nanoparticles \cite{kuhn2017optically}, and a single atom \cite{Ronagel2016}; for near-term applications the most promising is a continuous electronic particle-exchange heat engine \cite{Kosloff2014}.
+From a practical viewpoint, out of the wide variety of theoretical configurations of quantum thermal machines \cite{Cangemi2024}, and systems in which they have been realised \cite{Myers2022,kosloff2024quantum}: from lasers and solar cells, to superconducting circuits \cite{aamir2025thermally}, qubits, levitated nanoparticles \cite{kuhn2017optically}, and a single atom \cite{Ronagel2016}; for near-term applications the most promising is a continuous electronic particle-exchange heat engine \cite{humphrey2002reversible, Humphrey2005, Kosloff2014}.
 These devices are autonomous, require no feedback, no time-dependent driving, can be fabricated harnessing existing technological achievements of nanoscale electronics, and readily incorporated with other functional elements.

 The simplest example of such a heat engine is a single electron transistor based on a single quantum dot.
 Despite its simplicity, such a device has been shown to demonstrate efficiency of over $\eta=0.7$ of the Carnot efficiency \cite{Josefsson2018}, as well as agreement with the Curzon-Ahlborn efficiency \cite{novikov1958efficiency,Curzon1975b} at maximum power.
-These experimental results agree with the theoretical prediction of system with infinitely narrow transition energy windows optimising thermoelectric efficiency \cite{Mahan1996, Whitney2014}.
+These experimental results follow the theoretical prediction of a system with an infinitely narrow transmission energy bands window optimising thermoelectric efficiency \cite{Mahan1996, Whitney2014}.
 Generally, SET-based quantum dot heat engines have been predicted to reach thermodynamic limits \cite{Esposito2009, Josefsson2019}.